Constantius Chlorus: Early career

 Constantius's birthday was 31 March; the year is unknown, but his career and the age of his eldest son imply a date no later than c.
 250. Constantius was an Illyrian.
-He was born in Naissus, Dacia Ripensis, a Roman province on the south bank of the Middle Danube – the empire's frontier – with its capital at Ratiaria (modern Archar).
+He was born in Moesia Superior (later Dacia Ripensis), a Roman province on the south bank of the Middle Danube.
 According to the unreliable Historia Augusta he was the son of Eutropius, a nobleman from the province of Moesia Superior, and Claudia, a niece of the emperors Claudius Gothicus and Quintillus.
 The same source also gives Claudius the nomina "Flavius Valerius" to strengthen his connection to Constantius.
 Modern historians suspect this maternal connection to be a genealogical fabrication created by his son Constantine I, and that his family was of humble origins.
 Constantine probably sought to dissociate his father's background from the memory of Maximian.

 Constantius was a member of the Protectores Augusti Nostri under the emperor Aurelian and fought in the east against the secessionist Palmyrene Empire.
 While the claim that he had been made a dux under the emperor Probus is probably a fabrication, he certainly attained the rank of tribunus within the army, and during the reign of Carus he was raised to the position of praeses, or governor, of the province of Dalmatia.
 It has been conjectured that he switched allegiances to support the claims of the future emperor Diocletian just before Diocletian defeated Carinus, the son of Carus, at the Battle of the Margus in July 285.

 In 286, Diocletian elevated a military colleague, Maximian, to the throne as co-emperor of the western provinces, while Diocletian took over the eastern provinces, beginning the process that would eventually see the division of the Roman Empire into two halves, a Western and an Eastern portion.
 By 288, his period as governor now over, Constantius had been made praetorian prefect in the west under Maximian.
 Throughout 287 and into 288, Constantius, under the command of Maximian, was involved in a war against the Alamanni, carrying out attacks on the territory of the barbarian tribes across the Rhine and Danube rivers.
-To consolidate the ties between himself and Emperor Maximian, Constantius divorced his concubine Helena and married the emperor's daughter, Theodora.
+To consolidate the ties between himself and Emperor Maximian, Constantius married the emperor's daughter, Theodora.